dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 As a reminder of the EAP entities and their roles involved in the EAP exchange, we have the EAP peer, EAP authenticator and EAP server.
 The EAP authenticator is the entity initiating the EAP authentication.
 The EAP peer is the entity that responds to the EAP authenticator.
 The EAP server is the entity that determines the EAP authentication method to be used.
 If the EAP server is not located on a backend authentication server, the EAP server is part of the EAP authenticator.
 For simplicity, we will show in the Figures with flows of operation only the EAP peer and EAP server.

+EAP-EDHOC provides (perfect) forward secrecy, by means of the ephemeral key exchange in message_1 and message_2.
+This ensures that the compromise of a session key or authentication key does not let an active attacker to compromise earlier sessions' keys.
+It also ensures that compromise of a session key or authentication key does not let an passive attacker to compromise future sessions' keys

 ### Authentication

 EAP-EDHOC authentication credentials can be of any type supported by COSE and be transported or referenced by EDHOC.

-EAP-EDHOC provides forward secrecy, by means of the ephemeral Diffie-Hellman public keys exchanged in message_1 and message_2.

 The optimization combining the execution of EDHOC with the first subsequent OSCORE transaction specified in {{RFC9668}} is not supported in this EAP method.